ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 But, when they found Wēn Níng, it was too late, and Wèi WúXiàn became the enemy of the LánlíngJīn sect.

-Wèi WúXiàn carried on, “She was really drunk, and kept on apologising to me, telling that she regretted for not coming straight away to me for help, that, afterwards, she had pressed me to help her, leaving no room for me to refuser.”
+Wèi WúXiàn carried on, “She was really drunk and kept on apologising to me, saying that she regretted not coming straight away to me for help and that, afterwards, she had pressed me to help her, leaving no room for me to refuse.”

-Lán WàngJī shook his head and said, “It was not her fault, nor was yours.
+Lán WàngJī shook his head and said, “It was not her fault, nor was it yours.
 Since you cannot read people’s minds, therefore, it is impossible to guard yourself against their scheme.

 “Qióngqí Path was heavily guarded by LánlíngJīn’s people.
-So, how could one explain how Wēn Qíng, alone, managed to escape under their surveillance, and travel all the way down south to Lotus Piers to ask for help?
+So, how could one explain how Wēn Qíng, alone, managed to escape under their surveillance and travel all the way down south to Lotus Piers to ask for help?

-“After the war, many people knew that both, Wēn Qíng and Wēn Níng, had done YúnmèngJiāng sect a favour.
+“After the war, many people knew that both Wēn Qíng and Wēn Níng had done the YúnmèngJiāng sect a favour.
 So, they knew that she would come to you.

 “Wèi Yīng, they had let her escape on purpose.
 They had set up this scheme to get you.